Give Students a Healthy Challenge: 21 Practical Resources for Advanced ESL Lessons

 Academic Skills

 One thing that advanced lessons often focus on is academic skills.
-A lot of students are going to be attending university courses taught in English, so they’re not only trying to up their English skills, but their general academic skills as well.
+A lot of students are going to attend university courses in English, so they’re not only trying to up their language skills, but their general academic skills as well.

 These resources are great for any teacher working on improving their students’ ability to compete in the academic world.

-There’s a certain kind of vocabulary that students need if they’re going to be completing their education in English.
-In fact, whether they’re going on to university in English or not, this vocabulary is also absolutely necessary for passing a standardized English test, like the IELTS, TOEFL or TOEIC.
+There’s a certain kind of vocabulary that students need if they’re going to complete their education in English.
+In fact, whether they’re going on to university in English or not, this vocabulary is absolutely necessary for passing a standardized English test like the IELTS, TOEFL or TOEIC.

-Luckily, researchers have actually put together a list of the words that students are likely to need in an English-speaking university context.
-Oxford has gathered them all into handy sublists so that you can help your students stay organized.
+Luckily, the researchers at Oxford University have put together a list of the words students are likely to need in an English-speaking university context.
+They’re all categorized into handy sublists so you can help your students stay organized.
 Use these lists to create worksheets or other activities, and make sure your advanced ESL students are getting the vocabulary they need.

-2. Andy Gillette’s Guide for Students in Higher Education
+2. UEFAP (Andy Gillett’s Guide for Students in Higher Education)

 Informal English